- Food and Cooking»

 In Italy, pasta is generally cooked al dente (Italian for to the tooth), just fully cooked and still firm.
 Outside Italy, pasta is sometimes cooked to a much softer consistency.

 Average cooking time for packeted linquine is about 8-10 minutes while its 2-5 minutes extra for spaghetti.

-- Linquine and Spaghetti are 2 pasta types and the difference comes from the shape.
+- Linguine and Spaghetti are 2 pasta types and the difference comes from the shape.

-- Linquine is flat strips while Spaghetti is round strings.
+- Linguine is flat strips while Spaghetti is round strings.

 - Spaghetti traditionally accompanies meat and tomato dishes, linguine is often served with seafood or pesto.

-- Spaghetti goes well with thick sauces while Linquine is good with thin sauces.
+- Spaghetti goes well with thick sauces while Linguine is good with thin sauces.